tonethar/IGME-330-Master/notes/demo-web-audio-4.md

   -  Analog recording suffers from the problem of *noise*.
 Each time an analog recording is copied, more noise is introduced, decreasing the accurancy of the reprodution (fidelity)
   - *Digital recording* works by sampling the audio wave at evenly-spaced timepoints, and then representing each sample as a discrete number.
 These can be copied perfectly without introducing any additional noise
   - *Sample rates* are measured in hertz (Hz), or cycles per second.
 This value is the number of samples captured per second in order to represent the waveform.
-  - Sampling from a digital-to-audio-converter (like a microphone) converts a time-varying voltage signal into a discrete-time signal, a sequence of real numbers
+  - Recording sound from an analog-to-digital-converter (like a modern microphone) converts a time-varying voltage signal into a discrete-time signal, a sequence of real numbers
   - Sources:
     - https://manual.audacityteam.org/man/digital_audio.html
     - https://en.wikipedia.org/wiki/Digital_recording